-Prepares students to plan and implement effective reading instruction in the elementary schools.
-Students will understand the reading process and the developmental and diverse nature of children relating to reading instruction.
-Students will examine, evaluate, apply and reflect on various methods, materials and strategies for teaching reading, including comprehension, vocabulary building, word identification skills and making curriculum connections.
-This course is offered each semester.
+Prepares students to plan and implement effective scientifically-based reading instruction and assessment in the elementary schools.
+Students will understand reading theory and process and the developmental and diverse nature of children relating to reading instruction.
+Students will examine, evaluate, apply and reflect on various methods, materials (variety of genres and media), strategies, and assessments for teaching reading, including acquisition of reading skills, phonemic awareness, phonics, word identification, fluency, vocabulary, comprehension, and making curriculum connections.
+Students will effectively design, balance, integrate, and implement the components of reading and curricular standards, maximizing student interests, cultures, motivation, and background knowledge.
+Students study differentiation, text leveling, and various grouping strategies for all students including those who have been identified for additional support.
 Prerequisite: Admission to Major.
 Corequisites: EDUC 330, EDUC 331, EDUC 335.